Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: Introduction

-Perhaps surprisingly, and this is one of the main messages of our work: for symmetric functions and product input distributions, we show that for any $t < k$, for deterministic one-way communication complexity or randomized one-way communication complexity with error probability $1/\poly(k)$, there {\it is no gap} in maximum message length between the $k$-player and $t$-player communication complexities.
-That is, the gap is at most a multiplicative $\bigo{1}$ factor in message length and $O(k)$ in total communication.
+we show that for any $t < k$, for deterministic one-way communication complexity or randomized one-way communication complexity with error probability $1/\poly(k)$, that is, the gap between the $k$-player and $t$-player communication complexities is at most a multiplicative $\bigo{1}$ factor in maximum message length, or the maximum communication from a single player, and $O(k)$ in total communication.
 Further, this gap is tight, as there are problems for which the input distribution is a product distribution, and the $t$-player communication with $1/\poly(k)$ error probability is $\bigo{\log k}$ for constant $t=\bigo{1}$, while the $k$-player communication with $1/\poly(k)$ error probability is $\bigomega{k \log k}$.

 Thus, the answer for product input distributions is significantly different than what we saw for non-product distributions, even for symmetric functions.

 We also show that for protocols with constant error and under product input distributions, the gap is at most a multiplicative $O(\log k)$ factor in message length and $O(k \log k)$ in total communication.
 Further, we show that there exists a symmetric function and input distribution which is product on any $k-1$ out of $k$ inputs, for which this gap is best possible.
 We leave open the question of the existence of a symmetric function and product input distribution (on all $k$ inputs rather than $k-1$ out of $k$) which realizes this gap for constant error protocols.